Prosthetic Limb Fitting Process

-Before you can wear a prosthesis, your residual limb must be healed and have attained the proper shape.
+Before a patient can wear a prosthesis their residual limb must be healed and have attained the proper shape.
 This means that all fluids that accumulated due to the operation have been removed through compression therapy and that the residual limb edema has subsided.
 Once the residual limb has been properly formed and can bear weight an amputee can be fitted with an early or interim prosthesis.

 With the aid of pressure applied to the residual limb over a large surface area, swelling (edema) of the residual limb can be reduced and the residual limb can be formed for the future prosthetic fitting.
-This compression of the residual limb contributes to being able to do your prosthetic fitting as soon as possible and to making it easier to adjust your prosthesis.
+This compression of the residual limb contributes to being able to do your prosthetic fitting as soon as possible and to make it easier to adjust your prosthesis.
 In addition, compression aids circulation in the residual limb.
 This reduces the amount of pain and results in improved healing of the scar.
 Various techniques are used for compression therapy: The residual limb may be wrapped with an elastic bandage, or compression socks or a prefabricated silicone liner may be worn.

-After the prosthetic components for you have been determined, the prosthetic socket will be made and then finally aligned to best fit your walking style and ability.
-The proper fit of the socket is extremely important, just like a shoe, if it doesn’t fit well you won’t be able to walk correctly.
+After the prosthetic components for the patient in question have been determined, the prosthetic socket will be made and then finally aligned to best fit the individual's walking style and ability.
+The proper fit of the socket is extremely important, just like a shoe, if it doesn’t fit well the amputee won’t be able to walk correctly.
 An amputee may undergo several trial fittings to make sure the socket and alignment is correct.
 Be patient with the process, the prosthetist will be working hard to make sure everything works as well as possible.

 The functionality provided by prosthetic components such as prosthetic feet and prosthetic knee joints can vary a lot.
 This means that it’s important to select the right prosthetic components.
 These components and targeted training in how to use them are decisive factors in allowing an amputee to achieve their individual therapy goals.